Portal Setup

 Initial Portal Setup by DNAnexus

-To configure a new Portal for your org you will work with the DNAnexus Professional Services team.
-First, the Partner will need to specify the org that will host the Portal.
+To configure a new Portal for your org, contact with the DNAnexus Professional Services team.
+The Partner specifies the org that hosts the Portal.
 The Portal is tied to exactly one org.

-Once all configuration requirements and assets have been provided, the Portal will be ready to test.
-At this point the DNAnexus Professional Services team will provide a link to the Portal along with a brief training to orient the Org Admin to using the portal.
+The Portal becomes ready for testing after providing all configuration requirements and assets.
+The DNAnexus Professional Services team then provides a link to the Portal along with a brief training to orient the Org Admin to using the portal.

 Features of a Portal and Configuration Options